admindojo/admindojo-website/docs/lesson_apache1.md

 If you're using a local VM, select:

-    "Install and run an apache webserver (offline version)"
+    "Install and run an apache web server (offline version)"

 If you're using a public server, select:

-    Install and run apache webserver (cloud version)
+    Install and run apache web server (cloud version)
 ## Your tasks

-☐ Install the apache2 webserver
+☐ Install the apache2 webs erver

-☐ Make sure the webserver is running
+☐ Make sure the web server is running

 ☐ View the local demo website from your terminal